Wee Care

 The program will also assist Aboriginal & Torres Strait Islander children and families in the following ways:

-• Improving outcomes for Aboriginal & Torres Strait Islander families at risk of entering the statutory system;
+• Improve outcomes for Aboriginal & Torres Strait Islander families at risk of entering the statutory system.

-• Reducing the intergenerational effects of removals on parenting thus minimizing multiple generations of families becoming involved in the child protection system;
+• Reduce the intergenerational effects of child removal on parenting thus minimising multiple generations of families becoming involved in the child protection system.

-• Preventing children and families being forced to relocate from their communities, cultural ties and extended family due to child protection involvement;
+• Prevent children and families being forced to relocate from their communities, cultural ties, and extended family due to child protection involvement.

-• Supporting and maintaining family, community and cultural strengths that serve to protect children; and
+• Support and maintain family, community and cultural strengths that serve to protect children.

-• Assist families with child rearing approaches that are holistic, empowering and culturally inclusive.
+• Assist families to develop child rearing approaches that are holistic, empowering and culturally inclusive.